Learning at Home

 Learning at home is very important for the children to embed the skills that they are learning at school and also to build their understanding of the world and language skills.
 These will be developed by providing out of school experiences for your children and engaging in conversations about a wide range of subject.

-Reception homework is to practise their reading books and a few key words at home each day.
+Reception homework is to read their reading books and practise their phonics and key words at home each day.

 All homework should be completed in pencil and should be your child’s best work.